ishine/Auden/examples/azeros/README.md

 *An additional prompt is added to ensure steady output of choices: 'Please make your choice among A/B/C/D and do not output other texts.'*

 **Highlights:**
-- AZeroS achieves *state-of-the-art* performance on paralinguistic tasks, compared to other systems with similar model size, with fully opensource data.
+- AZeroS achieves *state-of-the-art* performance on paralinguistic tasks with only opensource data, compared to other systems with similar model size.
 - AZeroS demonstrates the `general information alignment` with the curated rich text representation of speech.

 ---